JulioAQuintana/FinalProject/README.md

 ### Merging clean datasets

-In previous steps we cleaned our original datssets to homologate names and years criteria, as well as to drop some clearly unnecessary data, and in this step we merge them into a new dataframe according to the team and year.
+In previous steps we cleaned our original datasets to homologate names and years criterion, as well as to drop some clearly unnecessary data, and in this step we merge them into a new dataframe according to the team and year.

 ![original_df](https://user-images.githubusercontent.com/89816213/154853938-ec600501-1e9a-4f60-bfa1-9f8b4556606e.PNG)

-### Selecting time period to consider in the model
+### Selecting period to consider in the model

 Once we have our merged dataframe we create a new column holding only the year, to see if there is any tendency common to all teams related to a chronological feature.
 ![orig_years_table](https://user-images.githubusercontent.com/89816213/154854422-69a273c7-9b6a-45d5-8286-d25f44aefbdb.PNG)